-“(…) Rarely or never have I seen such a wonderful mix of all sorts of exceptionally interesting talents and personalities together as during the twelve o'clock in the studio cafeteria.
-Patiently waiting in the long line is Peter Lorre (…), a cameraman, Walt Disney (Himself) and Kirk Douglas, sound expert for Donald Duck (the man who mimics the chatter) (…) ”
+“(…) Rarely, if ever, have I seen such a wonderful mix of all sorts of particularly interesting talents and personalities together as during lunchtime in the studio cafeteria.
+Waiting patiently in the long line is Peter Lorre (…), a cameraman, Walt Disney (Himself) and Kirk Douglas, sound expert for Donald Duck (the man who imitates the chatter) (…)”

 Working at Disney

 Disney welcomes the adventurer with open arms.
 Hugo feels like a fish in water with the Disney family.
 He enjoys life, his colleagues and above all, the freedom to work in - and with - nature.
 He notes that many of the Disney nature films are also staged.
 Hugo's experiences with influencing reality in his reports come in handy here.